-I love beers that are complex, well balanced and funky.
-I also want a beer that is unique to the place where it is brewed; I want it to have a sense of terroir.
+I love ales that are complex, well balanced and funky.
+I also want an ale that is unique to the place where it is brewed; I want it to have a sense of terroir.
 I also love to explore and forage and this project will allow me to do that.
 I want to better understand the seasonality of what’s around me and educate myself on the local flora.
 I also want to become a more accomplished brewer and this is the vehicle for it.
 By blogging I can force more rigour into my processes by writing, but also share my enthusiasms with others, start a conversation, hopefully benefit from the comments and contributions of others and, I hope, create something special in both the beer and the blog.

 So how can I brew a beer of it’s place?
-I could brew the beer that works best for my water profile but my water is not distinctive and comes from a reservoir some distance away.
+I could brew the beer that works best for my water profile but, unless I get a borehole, my water is not distinctive and comes from a reservoir some distance away.
 I could possibly source local malts.
 It would certainly be nice to know the food miles are low, but I’m not convinced it would significantly change the flavour of the beer.
 At a push I could grow and malt my own barley but it’s another craft in itself and for now I would rather leave that to the experts.
 I can certainly source local hops, including feral hops that grow in the hedgerows, which are remnants from a time hops were a major crop in East Sussex and why we are left with many oast houses, distinctive of the region.
 I can also use other herbs, foraged or grown, to flavour the beer.
 The yeast and other microfauna are wild and all around us, the least understood I think, and has the potential to bring subtle nuance into the beer that couldn’t be created elsewhere.

 To take some of the random chance out of wild fermentation by targeting wild microbes that may have a symbiotic relationship with edible flowers and fruit, while still achieving a beer that is of its place.

 To source wild yeast and bugs from edible flowers grown within a close proximity of home.
-To propagate them, evaluate them and where promising use them to ferment batches of beer as the sole source of yeast and as a blend with a pure saison strain.
+To propagate them, evaluate them and, where promising, use them to ferment batches of beer as the sole source of yeast and as a blend with a pure saison strain.
 A batch of pure saison will also be brewed as a control or reference batch.
 Where the sole wild flower batch is a success the yeast and microbes will become the base for a mixed wild flower batch.